2020wmarvil/SideBySide/README.md

 ## What it does

 **Playback** is the core screen.
-Load a clip into the left and right slots, trim each independently by dragging the in/out handles or scrubbing the track, set playback speed (0.1–1×), and zoom (slider or pinch) and pan (drag) each clip to frame the trick.
+Load a clip into the left and right slots, trim each independently by dragging its in/out handles or scrubbing the track (or snap a handle to the current playhead with the arrow buttons beside it), cycle playback speed through 0.25×/0.5×/0.75×/1×, and pinch-zoom (1–3×) and drag-pan each clip to frame the trick — mirror either clip horizontally from the header if it was recorded facing the wrong way.
 Lock the timeline to play, scrub, step, and pan both clips together, looping at the shorter of the two windows.
-Switch between side-by-side and overlay display — overlay adds an opacity slider and a top/bottom swap — or swap which clip is on the left vs. right entirely.
-Jump between tagged "tries" of the same trick, or record a new attempt that replaces a slot in place.
+Switch between side-by-side and overlay display (overlay is only reachable while locked, since there's no left/right split left to touch-target a single clip) — overlay adds an opacity control that cycles through fixed steps.
+One swap button does double duty: in side-by-side it swaps which clip is on the left vs. right, in overlay it swaps which clip renders on top.
+Replace either slot's clip from the header, or record a new attempt that replaces it in place.
 The screen locks to landscape and hides the Android navigation bar while active (swipe from the edge it's docked to reveal it).

 **Library** lists every imported or recorded clip, searchable and filterable by tag, with a layout that adapts between a persistent sidebar (wide/landscape) and a stacked filter bar (narrow/portrait).
 Tap a clip to load it into the left or right slot.